The House of Lies (1926 film)

 The House of Lies (Das Haus der Lüge) is a 1926 German silent drama film directed by Lupu Pick and starring Werner Krauss, Mary Johnson and Lucie Höflich.
 It is an adaptation of Ibsen's 1884 play The Wild Duck.
 The film's art direction was by Albin Grau.
+Pick also produced the film and was one of its co-writers.